Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 Michael is part of the painting faculty at SMFA, originally from Ireland now residing in the United States.
 In addition to painting he has enjoyed trans-disciplinary opportunities that bridge art and other ventures.
 Michael's paintings present a range of possible approaches and perspectives by which to analyze not only the unique places we inhabit, but also their context in relation to ourselves.
 Michael is an SMFA alumni and returning Pre-College instructor.

-Orientation will continue on Monday morning when residential students are joined by the commuter student group at the SMFA at Tufts in Boston!
-At this time, we will review the program schedule,discuss policies specific to the SMFA at Tufts, and introduce you to your program staff.
+All program orientations will begin on the Monday of the program start at the SMFA at Tufts in Boston!
+At this time, we will review the program schedule, discuss policies specific to the SMFA at Tufts, and introduce you to your program staff.
+Check in for residential students is on Sunday preceding program start - see ‘Residential Student’ dropdown for more information.

 The SMFA Studio Art Intensive combines the following program elements to fully immerse students in the SMFA's interdisciplinary approach to art: